 1. Safety Code

 The Authority developed a Lake Safety Code to provide information and educate boat operators and users on safety guidelines.
-Weather forecasts are sent to District Assemblies for use in boat sailing.
+Weather forecasts are sent to district assemblies for use in boat sailing.
 This development has been made possible through an arrangement between the GMA and the Ghana Meteorological Agency.

 2. Enforcement of Safety Measures

-Safety on Volta Lake is currently enforced by Ghana Maritime Authority in collaboration with naval detachments known as the Naval Task Force (NTF).
+Safety on Volta Lake is currently enforced by the Ghana Maritime Authority in collaboration with naval detachments known as the Naval Task Force (NTF).
 The task force ensures adherence to safety measures and checks against practices such as overloading, drunkenness, sailing in bad weather on the lake, etc. Currently, there are six (6) Naval Detachments stationed along the Volta Lake at Kpando Torkor, Yeji, Tapa Abotoase, Dambai, Kete-Krachi, and Akosombo.

 3. Boat Inspections and Surveys

-Ghana Maritime Authority (GMA) conducts regular surveys and inspections on transport boats operating on the Volta Lake to ensure the boats are lake-worthy and also carry the appropriate navigational safety devices such as lights, fire extinguishers, and life jackets.
+The Ghana Maritime Authority (GMA) conducts regular surveys and inspections on transport boats operating on the Volta Lake to ensure the boats are lake-worthy and also carry the appropriate navigational safety devices such as lights, fire extinguishers, and life jackets.

 4. Assignment of Load Line Mark